THE GOOD NEWS IS THAT FEMALE PATTERN BALDNESS CAN BE SUCCESSFULLY TREATED IF YOU CATCH IT EARLY ENOUGH.

 Overview of female pattern baldness

 While natural hair loss in women is generally referred to as female pattern baldness, (or androgenetic alopecia ) women’s hair loss is rarely classified as true baldness, nor does it often resemble the patterns of hair loss so often seen in men.
-With diffused thinning of the hair all over the head, hair loss, for women, can have a devastating affect on self-esteem.
+With diffused thinning of the hair all over the head, hair loss, for women, can have a devastating effect on self-esteem.
 After all, a woman’s hair isn’t supposed to fall out.
 That problem belongs to men.
 Right?
 Well, not exactly.
 In fact statistics say that by the age of 80, some 57% of women will experience some level of female pattern baldness.

 Causes of female pattern baldness